 Digital banks are here to stay and many consumers are choosing to opt for digital banking solutions now more than ever before.
 So, is the traditional banking model in trouble?

-One thing we know for sure, the banking industry is certainly lagging behind many other industries when it comes to digital innovation and meeting customers ever increasing expectation.
+One thing we know for sure, the traditional banking industry certainly lags behind many other industries when it comes to digital innovation and meeting customers ever increasing expectation.

 Many industries have seen their fair share of change over the past decade.
 From Airbnb taking on the accommodation industry to Amazon changing the face of retail.